kiat/BigDataAnalytics/HowTos/How-to-Create-an-AWS-EMR-cluster.md

 You will learn:

+1. Create a Key Pair on EC2

-1. Create an AWS EMR cluster
+2. Create an AWS EMR cluster

-2. Upload a PySpark program onto the cluster
+3. Upload a PySpark program to S3

-3. Run a Spark job
+4. Run a Spark job (Computation Steps)

-4. Check out the results on S3 Storage.
+5. Check out the results on S3 Storage.

+6. Login to Master Node and run spark on Command Line

+7. Run pyspark code on Apache Zeppelin